For me, flow is my state of mind when I am so completely and utterly absorbed in the act of writing that I have no sense of time passing.

-Flow isn’t just something that applies to writers, it can be experienced by a diverse amount of individuals at work, or play.
+Flow isn’t just something that applies to writers, it can be experienced while at work, or at play.

-Flow is a state of being where a person is so engaged and so totally involved in an activity that time passes so quickly it simply ceases to exist.
+Flow is a state of being where a person is so engaged and so totally involved in an activity that time simply ceases to exist.

-The unconscious appears to have taken over and in doing so seems like a creative force in its own right.
+The unconscious appears to have taken over the mind.
+In doing so it seems like a creative force in its own right.